resource-watch/slate/source/includes/api/_vocabulary.md

   }'
 ```

-In the context of the vocabulary/tag service, widgets and layers are identified not only by their own id, but also by
+In the context of the vocabulary/tag service, widgets and layers are identified not only by their own id but also by
 the id you specify as being their associated dataset.
 Using the side example as reference, this API request would create
 a vocabulary `VVV` for the resource widget `BBB` associated with dataset `AAA`.
 If you later reference the same widget
 id, but as belonging to a different dataset, it will be treated as a different resource altogether, and thus will have